Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The National Campaigns Coordinator must—

-   1. seek to support and coordinate campaigns being run by the Association and where appropriate its Branches in order to maximise the purposes of the association.
+   a) seek to support and coordinate campaigns being run by the Association and where appropriate its Branches in order to maximise the purposes of the association.

 ### 50. Registered Officer

 2. The Registered Officer must—

-   1. fulfil the relevant requirements as outlined in the \[Federal] Electoral Act on behalf of the Association;
+   a) fulfil the relevant requirements as outlined in the \[Federal] Electoral Act on behalf of the Association;

    2. These include but are not limited to:

-      1. nominate the party’s endorsed candidates to the AEC;
+      i) nominate the party’s endorsed candidates to the AEC;

       2. nominate the party’s registered name or the party’s registered abbreviation or logo to be printed on ballot papers to the AEC;